Fire and rescue services

 Full travel advice: Local contacts

-Violent crime is common in Peru, particularly in the cities of:
+Violent crime is common in Peru, including in the cities of:

 Violent crimes include: